epifaniarango/popgen_with_epi/README.md

 To run this script you need to have 2 files already prepared on your own with a simple script:

-#### - Order: a txt file with one column and the name of each individual per row in the desigened order.
+#### - Order: a txt file with one column and the name of each individual per row in the designed order.
 1) Admixed samples need to go first 2) European individuals 3) African individuals 4) American samples without admixture as the reference panel of the Americas (My file is called order.txt, so you can get an idea of how it should look)

 #### - Sample information: the same as the previous file but adding a second column where the admixed Americans will be coded as 0, Europeans as 1, Africans as 2 and the reference Americans as 3.
-Don't change the code, or the order, my script will not work.(sample_information.txt)
+Please don't change the code or the order; my script will not work. (sample_information.txt)

 ### 2.1 Prepare input files
-The plink samples order follow usually an alphabethical order.
+The plink sample order is usually alphabetical.
 We need to change this and follow the order that we already pre-defined.
-After this we need to change vcf format to the RFMIX format (alleles).
+After this, we need to change vcf format to the RFMIX format (alleles).
 ```
 for chr in {1..22}; do bcftools view -S order.txt /phased_chr/chrom${chr}_phased.vcf.gz >  phased_chr/chrom${chr}_phased_order.vcf ; done
 for chr in {1..22}; do cat chrom${chr}_phased_order.vcf  | grep -v '#' | cut -f10- | tr -d  '\t|' > chrom${chr}.alleles ; done

 ```
-A class file is also need.
-It is just basically a file where you tell RFMIX to which group that individual belongs (target, ref1, ref2, ...).
+A class file is also needed, where you tell RFMIX to which group that individual belongs (target, ref1, ref2, ...).
 We will create that file based on the second file I asked you to create.
-RFMIX asks you to create a code of each HAPLOTYPE, not invidiual.
+RFMIX asks you to create a code of each HAPLOTYPE, not individual.
 Rcode:

 ```
 all=read.table("sample_information.txt")